anton-lam/toop-virtualagent-ui/README.md

 Quick set up would be to run the following commands:
 1. navigate to this directory
-1. npm i
+3. npm i
+4. npm install -g @angular/cli@latest
-2. make sure the api is running on localhost:3000
+5. make sure the api is running on localhost:3000
-4. ng serve
+6. ng serve
-5. navigate to the website at http://localhost:4200 or http://localhost:4200/home
+7. navigate to the website at http://localhost:4200 or http://localhost:4200/home

 # Features